wendycodeworks/MERN-Assignment/README.md

 + I want to be able to list my hobbies on my profile.
 + I want to be able to list my professional skills on my profile.
 + I want to be able to browse the website on different devices.
++ I want to make changes to my account details and credentials.

     Attendee
     + I want to be able to mark if I am attending the meetup.